-Conservatoire, in 2002.
-After spending four years playing Tabla (Darabouka) at the Balloon Arts and Culture Theater from the age of 12, he initially studied French horn for three years before eventually transferring to the classical percussion department.
+Born in 1989 in Cairo, Egypt, Muhammad Ra’fat enrolled at the Academy of Arts – Higher Institute of Music Cairo Conservatoire, in 2002.
+After spending four years playing Tabla (Darabouka) at the Balloon Arts and Culture theatre from the age of 12, he started studying French horn for three years before eventually transferring to the classical percussion department.

 More recently, he has been touring throughout Egypt, the Middle East, North America and Europe with various artists and projects, such as Fathy Salama, Dina El Wedidi, Youssra El Hawary, Ramy Essam and the Rami Attallah Group.

 He is currently based in Berlin, Germany.